coreWeaver/RAC-the.Radio.Alarm.Clock/README.md

 There's gonna be a second version of the PCB, for SMD components only.
 I'll upload it here as soon as I polish the details.

-If you enjoy this project and you find it useful you can buy me a coffee: https://ko-fi.com/coreweaver
+If you enjoy this project you can buy me a coffee: https://ko-fi.com/coreweaver or support me here: https://paypal.me/coreWeaver

 Best,